 Also, in the past, in the absence of domestic anti-abuse provisions, tax avoidance was not targeted by Greek tax authorities in a tax audit.
-This is anticipated to change, as Greece has relatively recently enacted a number of rules that aim to effectively combat artificial arrangements aiming at tax avoidance.
+This is starting to change, as Greece has relatively recently enacted a number of rules that aim to effectively combat artificial arrangements aiming at tax avoidance.

 Is there a CFC or Thin Cap regime?
 Is there a transfer pricing regime and is it possible to obtain an advance pricing agreement?

 Domestic CFC and interest barrier rules were first introduced as of 1 January 2014 and amended in April 2019, in light of the EU Anti-Tax Avoidance Directive (“ATAD”).
-The amended rules are set to apply for tax years starting from 1 January 2019.

 The new CFC rule explicitly applies to Greek tax resident private individuals and legal entities and uses as a criterion the actual tax paid by the CFC in the state of tax residence.
 Greece opted to apply the “passive income” approach, by explicitly providing that CFC rules do not apply to companies or permanent establishments resident in EU/EEA Member States to the extent that such entities carry on a substantive economic activity supported by staff, equipment, assets and premises, as evidenced by relevant facts and circumstances.